modxcms/docs/README.md

 This project is for managing issues and improving the official [MODX Documentation](http://rtfm.modx.com/).
 The documentation is not yet in a distributable format and only issues are currently handled on GitHub.

 ## Creating Issues
-### Suggesting an Edit or Reporting an Issue
+### Formatting Your Suggested Edit or Issue Report
-Please include the title of the page and the URL of the page from the document at the MODX Documentation site.
+Please include the title of the page and the URL of the page from the document at the MODX Documentation site along with a detailed description of the issue or change.

 E.g.